iatoolkit/iatoolkit/docs/programming_guide.md

 - **Flexibility**: Swap implementations without changing consuming code
 - **Maintainability**: Clear dependencies make the code easier to understand

-**Example:**

 All dependencies are configured in `iatoolkit.py` within the `_configure_core_dependencies()` method, which acts as the composition root for the entire application.

 ### 2.2 Repository Pattern

 The repository pattern abstracts data access logic, providing a clean interface between the business logic and data persistence layers.
 Each repository is responsible for a specific domain entity.

 **Benefits:**
 - Centralized data access logic